Call us for free consultation (435) 673-9990

 Vehicle Repair

-Your insurance or the insurance company for the at-fault party cannot require you as the claimant to travel unreasonable distances in order to obtain a repair estimate or to have your vehicle repaired at a specific shop.
-In other words, generally speaking, you have the right to take your vehicle to the shop of your choice for repair.
+You have the right to take your vehicle to the shop of your choice for repair.
 If the insurance company does, in fact, designate a specific shop and it is one with which you are ultimately comfortable, the insurance company must restore the damaged vehicle to its prior condition at no additional cost to you and within a reasonable amount of time.

 Total Loss

-If your vehicle is deemed a total loss after your St George Auto Accident, the insurance company for the at-fault party may be on the hook to settle your claim.
-Any settlement made must be on the basis of the market value or actual cost of a comparable vehicle at the time of the accident.
-The insurance company may determine the value of your vehicle by using:
+Settlements made must be on the basis of the market value or actual cost of a comparable vehicle at the time of the accident.
+The insurance company may determine the value of your vehicle by using the cost of comparable vehicles found in the local area, quotes from qualified dealers in your area, and any additional source that meets the criteria in the insurance regulations.

-In Utah, "No Fault" car insurance coverage is mandatory on every policy, yet most residents do not understand how this coverage benefits them in the event of a St George auto accident.
-At McMullin Injury Law, we believe education makes personal injury claims less intimidating for our clients.
-For that reason, we share these four benefits of Utah’s "No Fault" insurance—also known as Personal Injury Protection, or PIP.
+“No Fault” car insurance coverage is mandatory on every policy, yet most residents do not understand how this coverage benefits them in the event of a St George auto accident.
+To understand “No Fault” coverage, here’s a quick history.

-To understand "No Fault" coverage, here’s a quick history.
 Back in the 1960s, two law professors—Robert Keeton and Jeffrey O’Connell—conducted collaborative research that revealed that victims of traffic accidents were unable to get their medical bills paid in a timely fashion.
 Further, they observed that sometimes people whose injuries were minor received more insurance compensation than those whose injuries were more severe.
 In their 1965 publication Basic Protection for the Traffic Victim—A Blueprint for Reforming Automobile Insurance, Keeton and O’Connell proposed an innovative structure for insurance companies to reimburse economic losses to traffic accident victims regardless of fault.
 Hence, the name “No Fault” emerged.
-The system they proposed became the framework of the current "No Fault" laws that some states require.
+The system they proposed became the framework of the current “No Fault” laws that some states require.

 Utah law mandates No Fault coverage on all auto insurance policies issued in the state.
 Also known as Personal Injury Protection (PIP), No Fault insurance benefits you in four ways: